Investing in Computing Companies and Stocks

 That’s why when you develop a solution for the programming community, it better work exceptionally well.
 Furthermore, you need to understand the nuances of the communities you’re selling to.
 A startup called Kite autocompletes lines of code in Python, and they adhere to the values of that community – keep it simple.
 Great programmers don’t tolerate incompetence.

 Great programmers also know their worth.
-Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or no-code technologies.
+Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or even no-code technologies.
 Why reinvent the wheel when startups like Algorithmia provide a database of algorithms already being used by thousands of other developers around the globe.
 Eventually, we’ll build software so well that we won’t need customer support.

 Investing in Disruptive Computing Stocks